oscar-system/Oscar.jl/docs/src/General/faq.md

 **Q: Why do some of your types have funny names like `fmpz` or `fmpq_mat`?**

 This has historical reasons.
-We plan to rename these types before OSCAR 1.0 (the old names will still work indefinitely, though)
+We plan to rename these types before OSCAR 1.0 (the old names will still work indefinitely, though).

 ---